d-kozak/spark-assignment/Assignment.md

 * Email: dkozak94@gmail.com

 The goal of this assignment was to implement 12 data analysis tasks using [Apache Spark](https://spark.apache.org/).
 The structure of the report is as follows.
 First, the dataset is introduced.
-Afterwards the description and the solution for each of the tasks are given.
+Afterwards descriptions and solutions for each of the tasks are given.

 ## Dataset
 As in the first [mongo assignment](https://github.com/d-kozak/mongo-assignment), I decided to use the dataset [employee reviews](https://www.kaggle.com/petersunga/google-amazon-facebook-employee-reviews/version/2),